eglenn/acs/README.md

 # acs

+## ⛔️ Package Archived ⛔️

+It's been a number of years since this package was updated, and it's been mostly hobbling along without support.
+A number of the features have become unreliable due to changes in the way the Census serves up data via the API.
+Newer and more well-maintained packages have sprung up to meet the ever-growing needs of R census enthusiasts.

+Earlier this year, the package failed a CRAN check.
+Given the availability of alternative tools, CRAN was allowed to archive it and the package officially went into archive status on `2025-02-12`.

+## Description

 Provides a general toolkit for downloading, managing, analyzing, and presenting data from the U.S. Census, including SF1 (Decennial short-form), SF3 (Decennial long-form), and the American Community